 The student is brought to see the natural division of the elements into general groups.
-He is familiarized with general and individual reactions and taught by these to identify the presence of elements in unknown compounds.
+He is familiarized with general and individual re-actions, and taught by these to identify the presence of elements in unknown compounds: Some time is given each week to the writing of equations.